Applied Learning Skills Inventory (ALSI)TM

 - Takes only 15-20 minutes to complete.

-- Students can download results in two PDF formats: A brief Score Certification form, and a lengthy Detailed Report that is complete with scales and subscales, as well as scale descriptions, corrected answers, and answer explanations.
+- Results display a detailed report that is complete with scales and subscales, as well as scale descriptions, corrected answers, and answer explanations.

 A professional-level summary of the Applied Learning Skills InventoryTM is here.